HPeteL/SQL---Training/README.md

 2. Insert data into the table
 3. Update and Delete data in the table
 4. Basic Select quiries with additional conditions

+Note : The variant of SQL used for the abve is MYSQL.